top of page

 Mental Health America of Pueblo

 The Surgeon General of the United States confirmed in 1999 what most of us already knew—that mental illnesses are real, common, and (most importantly), treatable.
 Although 23% of American adults suffer from a diagnosable mental disorder in any given year, less than half of them receive treatment, even though the treatment success rate for mental illness is as high as 80%.
 When mental illness is left untreated, a host of social ills can follow, including homelessness, incarceration, substance abuse, loss of productivity at school and work, or even suicide.

 It has been estimated that by 2020 mental illness could be the second largest cause of disability in the world.
 When the stigma of mental illness is removed and people seek treatment as readily for their depression as they do for heart disease, perhaps we can bring this disease fully into the light, increase treatment and enhance favorable outcomes.
-Clearly openness, education and public awareness of mental illnesses are the building blocks to meet that goal.
+Clearly, openness, education, and public awareness of mental illnesses are the building blocks to meeting that goal.